Fraoch Eilean, Loch Awe: Etymology

-The name Fraoch Eilean means literally "heather island" in Scottish Gaelic, although Lord Archibald Campbell believes that the ordering of the words give the meaning more correctly as the "Isle of Fraoch".
-Fraoch was a hero of Celtic mythology.
+The name Fraoch Eilean means literally "Island heather" in Scottish Gaelic, although Lord Archibald Campbell believes that the ordering of the words give the meaning more correctly as the "Isle of Fraoch".
+Fraoch was also the name of a hero of Celtic mythology.
 Fruit that restored youth and cured hunger was said to hang from a Rowan tree growing on an island in Loch Awe.
 The tree was guarded by a serpent or dragon which was wrapped around the trunk.
 Fraoch succeeded in stealing fruit from the tree, but when he was sent back to get the tree itself, the dragon pursued him.
 In the ensuing battle, both Fraoch and the dragon died.
 A cairn was raised on the spot where Fraoch fell and the island named in his honour.
 This legend, a version of the Hesperides myth, is recounted in a Gaelic ballad, Bás Fraoich, which was collected by Jerome Stone, the schoolmaster at Dunkeld, and published in his metrical English translation in The Scots Magazine, January 1756.